SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

-These two measures may look contradictory.
+These two measures may appear contradictory.
 In reality, they show that Japan is not simply expanding the SSW system across the board.
-Instead, the government is adjusting the system sector by sector, depending on labour shortages, the nature of the work, and the numerical cap for each sector.
+The government is adjusting the system field by field, depending on labour shortages, actual job duties, field-specific standards, and numerical acceptance limits.

 The SSW system is not a general work visa for any labour shortage.
-The actual duties, sector classification, employer documents, council membership, support system, and timing of the application all matter.
+The actual duties, field classification, employer documents, council membership, support system, and timing of the application all matter.

 1. What changed in April 2026?

-On 15 April 2026, Japan amended the sector-specific criteria for the SSW food manufacturing sector and added meat retailers as an eligible category.
+On April 15, 2026, the field-specific criteria for the SSW food manufacturing field were amended, and certain meat retailers were added as an eligible category.

-In the food service sector, the number of SSW-1 workers was approaching the sector’s intake cap.
-As a result, new applications received on or after 13 April 2026 are subject to strict restrictions.
+In the food service field, the number of SSW No. 1 workers was approaching the field’s numerical acceptance limit.
+As a result, new COE applications and many new change-of-status applications received on or after April 13, 2026 are subject to strict restrictions.

-The key point is that Japan is moving toward a more selective, sector-by-sector operation of the SSW system.
+The key point is that Japan is moving toward a more selective, field-by-field operation of the SSW system.
+Employers should not assume that food-related work is automatically eligible under any food-related SSW field.

-The food manufacturing sector was amended on 15 April 2026 to include meat retailers.
-This reflects the labour shortage faced by butcher shops and other businesses that handle meat processing.
+The food manufacturing field was amended to include certain meat retailers.
+This reflects the labour shortage faced by businesses that handle meat processing and related food production work.

-However, the important limitation is that the business must actually perform food manufacturing or processing.
-A shop that only sells pre-packaged meat products is generally not covered.
+The important limitation is that the business must actually perform food manufacturing or processing.
+A shop that only sells pre-packaged meat products, or a worker whose main duties are cashier work or customer service, may not fit the intended scope.

-Examples of duties that may fit the sector
+Examples of duties that may fit the food manufacturing field

 - Cutting, trimming, preparing, or processing meat on site